 - Make sure students talk to professors and GTA’s about their situation.

-- Refer the student to Student Disability Services (906) 487-2212; if they are anxious refer them to Counseling and Wellness Services.
+- Refer the student to Student Disability Services (906) 487-2212; if they are anxious refer them to Counseling Services.

 - Acknowledge the difficulties the student is experiencing.